evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 Before we map our data to this reference genome, we need to generate some files that will be used in the mapping process.
 This can be done in three steps:

-1. `/apps/bwa/0.7.12/bwa index -a bwtsw /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa`
+1. `bwa index -a bwtsw /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa`

   The `/apps/bwa/0.7.12/bwa` command tells the computer to execute the bwa program.
 The `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `/home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa`.
 The `-a bwtsw` flag specifies the indexing algorithm for `bwa` to use.
 You will need to change the `chrXXX.fa` to match whatever chromosome Ben tells you to work on.
 For example, if you are working on chromosome 9, you should type this:

-  `/apps/bwa/0.7.12/bwa index -a bwtsw /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chr9.fa`
+  `bwa index -a bwtsw /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chr9.fa`

   This step will take a few minutes.

 2. We now need to to generate another file using `samtools`.
 Please type this:

-  `/apps/samtools/0.1.19/samtools faidx /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa`
+  `samtools faidx /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa`

-  Here, the `/apps/samtools/0.1.19/samtools` command tells the computer to execute the `samtools` program.
+  Here, the `samtools` command tells the computer to execute the `samtools` program.
 The `faidx` option tells samtools to generate a file called `chrXXX.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
 Our reference genome has a contig for each chromosome.

 3. The third thing we need to do is to generate a `.dict` file with a program called [`picard`](http://broadinstitute.github.io/picard/).
 Please type this command: